Leonciny/Rubik-Cube/README.md

-# 🚀 Welcome to your new awesome project!

-This project has been created using **webpack-cli**, you can now run
+# Rubrik Cube!

+3D Rubrik Cube made with babylonJS

+## dependecies

+To build this application you'll need these dependencies:
+ - Babylonjs
+ - Webpack

+to install them you can use npm or yarn if that's your cup of tea

+## How to Build

+Run

 ```
 npm run build
 ```

-or
+to bundle this application

+If you want to test this application run:

 ```
-yarn build
+npm run watch
 ```

-to bundle your application